YousefSaber/Visualization-Project/.ipynb_checkpoints/README-checkpoint.md

 ## Summary Of Findings
 * The most used bike according to its ID.
 * The amount of our Female vs Male bikers users gender type.
-* The amount of our Customer vs Subscriber bikers users.
 * The distribution of our bikers users year of birth.
 * The amount of users who share all their trip vs who do not.
 ***